SexChrLab/XYalign/analyses/Webster_etal_2018/README.md

 Koster and Rahmann.
 2012.
 Snakemake - a scalable bioinformatics workflow engine.
 Bioinformatics 28: 2520-2522.

-Webster TH et al. In prep.
-XYalign: inferring sex chromosome content and correcting for technical biases in next-generation sequencing data.
+Webster TH et al. 2018.
+Identifying, understanding, and correcting technical biases on the sex chromosomes in next-generation sequencing data.